gabriel-dg/modular-account-v2-demo/README.md

 Modular Account V2 addresses are calculated deterministically based on:
 1. The owner/signer address (derived from your private key)
-2. The account implementation contract
+2. The account implementation contract from [Alchemy's smart contract deployments](https://github.com/alchemyplatform/aa-sdk/blob/main/packages/contracts)
 3. The initialization data
 4. A salt value (default is 0n)